 - How heavily and for how long will I rely on financing to capitalize my operations and grow the company?

 Business financing should be evaluated on whether, if, and how much it allows the company to grow and the OVERALL effect on profit margins.

 Recently, I spoke to a potential borrower who wanted financing to help purchase inventory for his scrap metal wholesaling business.
 He has good operational experience and would be able to ship more scrap metal to his customers if he had a consistent source of financing to pay the dealers that sell the scrap to him.
-However, it is certainly a volume-based strategy and the net profit margins on any one scrap metal transaction aren’t very high—in fact, they sit at approximately 10%.
+However, it is undoubtedly a volume-based strategy, and the net profit margins on a single scrap metal transaction aren’t very high, they sit at approximately 10%.

 Now, if it were to cost this business owner $4,000 (10% of $40,000) per transaction in financing costs to secure a line of credit, all of his profits would be eaten away.
-And there are certainly optionsout there that can cost far more than $4,000 in interest and fees on a $40,000 loan.
+And there are undoubtedly options out there that can cost far more than $4,000 in interest and fees on a $40,000 loan.